"We stock roller bearings from the brands FUD, NSK, RHP, SKF, FAG, INA, ZYS, KRW and many more.

 • Roller bearings: Some roller bearings, especially spherical roller bearings, are able to tolerate larger misalignments and therefore offer better self-alignment capability.
 Otherwise, they are less suitable for self-alignment.

 "The choice between roller bearings and ball bearings depends on the specific requirements of your application.
 If you are dealing with heavy loads, roller bearings are often the better choice.
-However, for high-speed, low-load applications, ball bearings may be the preferred option.
-It's important to carefully select the right type of bearing based on loading conditions, speeds and other factors.
+However, for high-speed applications with light loads, ball bearings may be the preferred option.
+It's important to carefully select the right type of bearing based on load conditions, speeds and other factors.

 Do you still have questions?
 Please contact us for a non-binding consultation on all aspects of roller bearings, ball bearings and roller bearings.